openhab/openhab-addons/bundles/org.openhab.binding.withings/README.md

 ### 2. Bridge Configuration

-- Create a new Withings API Thing with Paper UI
+- Create a new Withings API Thing with Main UI
 - Enter the Client-ID and Client-Secret from your registered application
   - Generate and set a new auth-code
   - Navigate to the following URL with your web browser (and replace "{CLIENT-ID}" with your Client-ID: https://account.withings.com/oauth2_user/authorize2?response_type=code&redirect_uri=https://myopenhab.org&state=statevalue&scope=user.info,user.metrics,user.activity&client_id={CLIENT-ID}